Asymptotically Safe Starobinsky Inflation: Conclusions and discussion

 The main results of our analysis can be summarised as follows:

-\textbullet $\;$ We showed that under the RG an attractive, non--trivial UV fixed point exists, UVFP2 relation (\ref{UVFP2}), where Newton's coupling $G$ is asymptotically safe, and the $R^2$ coupling asymptotically free.
+\textbullet $\;$ We showed that under the RG an attractive, non--trivial UV fixed point exists, UVFP2 relation (\ref{UVFP2}), where Newton's coupling $G$ is asymptotically safe, and the $R^2$ coupling $b \to 0$.
 We obtained indications that the fixed point is stable under the cut--off scheme adopted, and independent of the gauge choice due to its origin in the gauge-invariant transverse-traceless part of the flow equation, as discussed in section \ref{App:Explicit-eqs} of the appendix.
 Furthermore, the fixed point is UV-attractive and is connected with the IR regime along the RG flow, as the cut-off energy $k$ decreases, also shown in Fig. \ref{plot:full-solution}.
 A remarkable property of the new UV fixed point found is the non-trivial anomalous dimension ($=-2$) for the dimensionless $R^2$ coupling in its vicinity, which is not expected using a naive dimensional analysis.
-Apart from the non--trivial asymptotically safe/free fixed point, we also showed that the theory space of the action (\ref{action:R^2}) exhibits a trivial, Gaussian fixed point (\ref{GFP}) along with a second, non-trivial UV one (\ref{UVFP1}).
+Apart from the non--trivial UVFP2, we also showed that the theory space of the action (\ref{action:R^2}) exhibits a trivial, Gaussian fixed point (\ref{GFP}) along with a second, non-trivial UV one (\ref{UVFP1}) disconnected from (\ref{UVFP2}).

-\textbullet $\;$ The asymptotic freedom of the $R^2$ coupling, $b(k \to \infty) = 0$, ensures that the universe enters into a de Sitter-like expansion at some sufficiently high cut--off scale, as the $R^2$ term comes to dominate the action ($1/b(k) \gg 1$).
+\textbullet $\;$ The fixed point on which the $R^2$ coupling vanishes (UVFP2), $b(k \to \infty) = 0$, ensures the existence of RG trajectories along which the universe enters into a de Sitter-like expansion at some sufficiently high cut--off scale, as the $R^2$ term comes to dominate the action ($1/b(k) \gg 1$).
 As the cut--off scale $k$ decreases along the RG flow, the curvature also decreases until eventually the Einstein-Hilbert term in the action comes to dominate and inflation ends.